franpossetto/Nina/README.md

 A collection of Shorcuts to work faster in Revit.
 Most of this work was done on Sunday mornings with Nina.

-### Type Selector
+## Type Selector and View Range

-#### Type up and Type down
+### Type up and Type down
-These tools allow users change family types easily.
-I use this tool with the keyboard.
+This tool allow users change family types easily.

+### View Range (+) and View Range (-)
+This tool allow users modify the view range in the active view.

+### Type by dimension
+This tool allow users select family types creating dimensions.